 Should you invest in a dividend harvester ETF ?

-Dividend harvesting is a strategy that involves buying shares just before they pay dividends and selling them just after dividends have been paid.
-At face value this sounds like a very sensible way to collect dividends without having to hang onto shares for too long.
+Dividend harvesting is a strategy that involves buying shares just before they pay dividends and selling them soon after dividends have been paid.
+At face value, this may appear to be an effective way to generate income without long-term exposure.

 However, like any investment strategy that involves timing your entry and exit points, dividend harvesting has risks.
-The biggest risk with dividend harvesting is shares tend to fall in price on the day they pay their dividend.
+The biggest risk with dividend harvesting is shares tend to fall in price on the day they pay their dividend, offsetting the value of the dividend received.

 Therefore any amount you gain in the dividend is likely to be lost on capital returns.